 The Three Key Numbers of (Good) Rental Property Management

 There are three key numbers that reflect exactly what pain you will feel as a landlord.
 Once you know these numbers you have the ability to measure exactly how your current rental manager is going.
-If it is all right I would like to give you a quick run-down of the numbers right here – because we feel it important for you to know about it – even if you don’t use our services.
+If it is all right I would like to give you a quick run-down of the numbers right here – because we feel it is important for you to know about it – even if you don’t use our services.
 (But we hope we can be on your “short list”!)

-These numbers allow you to look at the performance of your investment properties without having to “factor in” how “nice” your agent is – or how good they are at returning calls and protecting you from the “mini-crises” that happen every now and then.
+These numbers allow you to look at the performance of your investment rental properties without having to “factor in” how “nice” your agent is – or how good they are at returning calls and protecting you from the “mini-crises” that happen every now and then.
 The three numbers are the “objective” part.
 The other part is important – but must be balanced against the simple question: How good is your property manager performing at looking after your investment?”

 It does not matter if you are a first time landlord, or a toughened investor with decades of experience.
-The numbers will give you a balance and an advantage – and whether or not you join our team of happy landlords – or whether you use these criteria to give your current property management agent a ‘touch-up” – we are happy to have helped.
+The numbers will give you a balance and an advantage – and whether or not you join our team of happy landlords – or whether you use these criteria to give your current property agent a ‘touch-up” – we are happy to have helped.